This article is about basics of IELTS Writng Task 2. For IELTS Writing Task 2 samples, click here.

 The transport has been one of the most important problem for the last two centuries.
 The problem began with the development and the growing of the cities.

-Before the eighth century the people lived in small villages or towns and did not have neccessity to go too far.
+Before the eighth century the people lived in small villages or towns and did not have necessity to go too far.
 The people did not worry about the time to arrive in some where.

 Nowadays the situation changed.
 Many cars on the streets and many people need to go to any place.
-The numbers of car has increased and as a result there are many problems: pollution, noise, car accident, insufficient car park and petroleum problem.
+The numbers of car has increased and as a result there are many problems: pollution, noise, car accidents, insufficient car park and petroleum problem.

 On the other hand, people use car to go anywhere: to work, to travel, to spent holiday and to amusement.
 Meanwhile the car is important the cities must have another solution.
 It is important to organise its using and to meet alternative ways